speedyhoon/Jay/generate/README.md

 Traverses `.go` files to find exported Go `structs` to generate marshalling `.MarshalJ()` and unmarshalling `.UnmarshalJ()` methods for the [Jay serialisation format](https://github.com/speedyhoon/jay).

 ## Field tag options
-`j:-` Ignore exported field.
+`j:-` Ignore this field.

 ### TODO
 `max`
-* maximum value for integers and floats
+* Maximum value for integers and floats.
-* maximum length for strings and slices
+* Maximum length for strings and slices.

 `min`
-* minimum value for integers and floats
+* Minimum value for integers and floats.
-* minimum length for strings and slices
+* Minimum length for strings and slices.

+`req`
+* Flag any string or slice field as required, indicating that it will never be empty.
+* A micro optimisation for marshalling, removing `length == 0` if statement before calling the function to convert into `[]byte`.

 ## Embedded structs
 Any private struct can be embedded into an exported struct when an exported field name is included.
 For example: